Pratik-on-Git/Backend-Notes/NodeJS.md

 ### 👾 Features
 1. Open Source
+2. We'll be able to access file system, timer, can see processes & runtime variables.
-2. It brings raw JS features in our terminal so that we can actually interact with OS based features.
+3. It brings raw JS features in our terminal so that we can actually interact with OS based features.

 ### ☯️ Runtime Vs Framework